-Kendall Jenner has been a model and TV personality since 2007, and she’s been relatively open about her cystic acne.
-She’s had it since she was 13, and like many of us, her confidence took a hard hit.
-Now, even with her acne, she’s a reality and Instagram star, and one of the top-earning models in the world 🌎.
+Kendall Jenner has been a model and TV personality since 2007, and she’s been relatively open about her severe acne.
+She’s had it since she was 13 and her confidence took a hit.
+Even with acne, she’s a reality and Instagram star, and one of the top-earning models in the world.

 “I had such bad acne when I was younger.
 It completely ruined my self-esteem—I wouldn't even look at people when I talked to them.
 I felt like such an outcast; when I spoke, it was with my hand covering my face.”

 Bella Thorne is an actress, model, and singer who has been as public about her struggle with acne as anyone can be.
-She has cystic acne, and a cyst is a severe form of pimple that is often difficult to hide and even more difficult to treat.
-Cysts are painful, raised, and large, often around the size of a dime.
+She has cystic acne, and a cyst is a severe form of pimple that is painful, large, and raised, making it difficult to hide and even more difficult to treat.

 Chrissy Teigen and Brooklyn Decker

-Mindy Kaling was, of course, going on The Tonight Show that day.
-Her adult acne and face treatments have been a popular topic of discussion over the years, and she even mentions it in her biography, Why Not Me?, Kaling depends on light therapy to keep her face clear.
+Kaling's adult acne and face treatments have been a popular topic of discussion over the years, and she even mentions it in her biography, Why Not Me?

-Justin Bieber, one of the world’s most famous pop stars, is also one of the very few male celebs who chooses to be open about his skin struggles—but only just.
-In a single Facebook video that’s since been deleted, the star confessed that the condition bothers him a lot, causing him to hide his face by wearing hats 🤠.
+Justin Bieber, one of the world's most famous pop stars, is also one of few male celebs who choose to be open about his skin struggles.
+In a single Facebook video that’s since been deleted, the star confessed that the condition bothers him a lot, causing him to hide his face by wearing hats.

 In the video, he admitted that his skin blemishes affected his confidence, and pointed out that any photo can be manipulated: